smorello87/intro-to-omeka/lessons.md

 - [East Bay Punk Digital Archive](www.eastbaypunkda.com) The East Bay Punk Digital Archive (EBP-DA) is a project spearheaded by Stefano Morello and funded by the [Digital Initiatives](https://gcdi.commons.gc.cuny.edu/),  [Lost & Found](https://www.centerforthehumanities.org/lost-and-found), and the [New Media Lab](https://www.centerforthehumanities.org/lost-and-found) at The Graduate Center, CUNY.
 It aims to preserve and make available – to researchers, subcultural participants from around the world, and a general public unfamiliar with the topic – the subjugated knowledge produced by participants in the punk-rock commons that loomed in and around the San Francisco Bay Area between the early 1980s and the mid-1990s.

 ## Omeka VS Omeka.net
 Omeka is NOT desktop software that you install on your own machine, it’s what’s called “server-side software.”
-Thing, for example, of the difference between Microsoft Office and Google Suite.
+Think, for example, of the difference between Microsoft Office and Google Suite.
 Whereas the former in installed on and ran by your own computer, the latter is installed and ran on a remote machine (a server) to which you (and other users) have access through the internet.

 There are two ways to use Omeka: you can download a free, open-source version of the server-side software at omeka.org, or, if you don’t have server space or would just rather not deal with it, you can sign up for free or paid “hosted” versions at [Omeka.net](http://omeka.net).